Are you still struggling to get hired on Upwork after weeks and months of trying? Or are you still stuck with a rejected Upwork profile?

 Gone are the days when you can submit around 15-30 free Upwork proposals on a weekly basis.
 Now, you only have 30 free proposals a month.

-Upwork has become strict in the past few years, and are currently suspending erring Upwork accounts left and right.
+Upwork has become strict in the past few years, and is currently suspending erring Upwork accounts left and right.

 To reduce the risk of getting an Upwork suspension, you must apply only to Upwork jobs that fit your skills and spread your proposal submissions throughout the month.